HendrikPrins/tiny-headless-cms/README.md

 3. **Copy `.env.example` → `.env`** and edit with your database credentials.
 4. **Create database** and run the SQL schema in `/sql/schema.sql`.
 5. **Ensure `/uploads` is writable** (`chmod 755 uploads`).
-6. Visit `/admin.php` to log in and manage content.
+6. Visit `/` or `/index.php` to log in and manage content.
-7. Access API via `/index.php?endpoint=content` or query the database directly from your application.
+7. Access API via `/api.php?endpoint=content` or query the database directly from your application.

 ### Security